EliJosephs/MATlab-NumericalMethods/README.md

 # Current Algorithms

-1.)
-LU Decomposition/Factorization
+1. LU Decomposition/Factorization

-2.)
-False Position Rootfinding
+2. False Position Rootfinding

-3.)
-Simpson's 1/3 Rule Integration
+3. Simpson's 1/3 Rule Integration

 ## LU Decomposition/Factorization

-luFactor Returns L and U factor matrices and pivot matrix P, given matrix A,

-Inputs:

-A

-Outputs:

-L

-U

-P

-   A is a square matrix populated by numbers.
-Only one input is allowed.

-L is the lower triangular matrix of dimensions A

-U is the upper triangular matrix of dimensions A

-P is the pivot matrix of dimensions A
+LU Decomposition takes a square matrix A and decomposes (or factorizes) it into lower triangular matrix L and upper triangular  matrix U.

 ## False Position Rootfinding

-falsePosition Calculates the root of a function given two brackets.
+Calculates the root of a function given two brackets.
+Slightly faster than bisection.
+Will **ALWAYS** converge on a root if the input is correct.

-Inputs:

-Function (Use a function handle)

-Lower bracket

-Upper bracket

-Desired % relative error

-Max number of iterations

-Outputs:

-root

-Function value at root

-Approximate % relative error

-Number of iterations

 ## Simpson's 1/3 Rule Integration

-Simpson applies the Simpson's 1/3 Rule to integrate y over x.
+Simpson applies the Simpson's 1/3 Rule to integrate y over x. x and y must both be equal length arrays.

-Inputs:

-x:     x must be an equally spaced array, covering the interval of integration

-y:     y must be an array containing function values corresponding to x

-Outputs:

-I:     Resulting estimate of the integral

-**Notes and Warnings:**
+**Notes and Warnings (Also included inside Simpson):**

  Simpson evaluates the integral using Simpson's 1/3 Rule for intervals of x which contain an even number of bins.
 That is, the number of elements